dotargz/novel-engine/README.md

 To install the engine, simply clone the repository and start a PHP server in the root directory.
 The engine is written in PHP and requires a server to run.

 ### Linux (recommended)
 To install PHP and the engine on a Linux machine, run the following commands in the terminal.
 The commands will install PHP and clone the repository into the default web directory.
-Make
 ```bash
 sudo apt install php git
 cd /var/www/html